arijoon/web-crawler/README.md

 ## Run :

-First run the server code, either run the package or build and run as follows:
+First run the server code, either run the package or build and run as follows (you must install the dependencies first):

 ```sh
 cd server